stegu/psrdnoise/README.md

 # psrdnoise
 Tiling simplex flow noise in 2-D and 3-D compatible with GLSL 1.20 (WebGL 1.0) and above.

 A WGSL port is underway.
-The versions without analytic derivatives are ported and seem to be working (yield the same results as the corresponding GLSL functions), but I have only done a minimal amount of testing.
+The versions without analytic derivatives are in here and seem to be working (yield the same results as the corresponding GLSL functions), but I have only done a minimal amount of testing.